JACKI LYDEN, HOST:

-LYDEN: You know, it's interesting, Jim, a lot of people are glued to the TV these days.
-Has the television era really heightened the potency of the presidential scandal?
+LYDEN: You know, it's interesting, Jim, a lot of people glued to the TV these days - has the television era really heightened the potency of the presidential scandal?
 Is it sort of made for TV?

 FALLOWS: It certainly has changed the dynamic.
 And through the whole course of American history, there always have been scandals.
 There have been political intrigues.
 But I think the modern history really dates to the Watergate hearings where, for a period of months, people around the country and the world were riveted to their screens to see how the news was advanced every single day.

 And ever since then, that's been sort of the mental template - and actually operational template too - for members of the press, for prosecutors and for members of the opposition party to whoever is in office at the time, to find ways to have the real-time reality show drama of high-stakes hearings where you have witnesses under pressure, senators and representatives grandstanding in various ways.
 So I think that the Obama administration is hoping these will be minimized, and his critics are hoping to make the most of them.

 LYDEN: There has been a lot made this week of how the White House has responded.
 What's your take?